Travel on Point(s)

 Here is the earning structure for each Hilton Honors earning American Express personal credit card.

-• 7x on Hilton purchases
+• 7x on eligible Hilton purchases

-• 5x in the following areas
+• 5x in the following areas on eligible purchases

 • U.S. restaurants